AdityaPrakash-26/movie-recommender-app/README.md

 ~~You can view the deployed website [here](https://milestone2-aprak39-909886654275.us-east1.run.app/).
 Due to changes in HW requirements, this project is not deployed.~~

-WIP notice: I am reworking this app to have enhanced functionality as a personal project.
+WIP notice: I am reworking this app to have enhanced functionality as a personal project (not as part of the assignment/grading).
 Stay tuned!
 It will be deployed on GCloud soon!

 ## Installation